Alonso-del-Arte/chess/doc/Bibliography.md

 * Anatoly Bikhovsky, *The Closed Spanish: Karpov/Zaitsev Systems*.
 New York:
 Henry Holt and Company (1993).
+* M. M. Botvinnik, *Computers in Chess: Solving Inexact Search Problems*, translated by Arthur A. Brown.
+New York: Springer-Verlag (1984).
 * James Eade, *Chess for Dummies*, 4th ed.
 Hoboken, New Jersey: John Wiley &amp; Sons (2016).
 * Reuben Fine, *The Ideas Behind the Chess Openings*.
 New York: Random House